 Teaching English in Cambodia can be a rewarding challenge for those who are seeking to immerse themselves in a unique local culture.
 If you have a bachelor’s degree and a passport from a native English-speaking country, then you have all the qualifications needed to teach English in Cambodia.
 While TEFL and CELTA certification will help land certain jobs, all you need is a working visa to start teaching English in Cambodia.

 Although salaries aren’t as high as some Southeast Asian locations like Hong Kong, Cambodia is very affordable.
 And if you’re looking to use your education skills and volunteer, Cambodia has some of the most challenging and rewarding experiences in the world.
 For several years now, the TEFL market in Cambodia is one of the fastest-growing in Asia.
+Furthermore, Cambodia is listed among the top 10 countries in Asia for teaching ESL.
 Before this hidden gem is exposed to the world, plan your adventure now!

 Keep reading to find out all the information on salaries and English teaching jobs in Cambodia.

 If you’re looking for the perfect balance between leisure and income, Cambodia is the perfect place to find the balance between relaxation and the hustle of being an international teacher.
 You can enjoy all the luxuries of a modern urban city and escape to the quiet paradises hidden in the jungle.
 Whether you’re looking for a busy and bustling adventure, or a quiet and enchanting opportunity, there is an incredible opportunity to teach English in Cambodia waiting.

 In Cambodia, many people want to learn English to get a job in the tourism industry.
 Have a look at this helpful resource that you can recommend to your students: Tourism English.

 Keep reading to find out everything you need to know about teaching English in Cambodia.